janejiyoon/janejiyoon/README.md

-Hi there 👋 I'm Jiyoon.
+Hi there 👋 I'm Jiyoon Jane Shin.
-**BI Consultant / Data Analyst Fresher** with expertise in data analysis and reporting, query optimization, database visualization.
+**BI Developer / Data Analyst Fresher** with expertise in data analysis and reporting, query optimization, database visualization.

 - Querying data using SQL
+- Automating routine reports for reducing manual workload and improving reporting efficinecy
 - Generating reports and performing ad-hoc analyses using SQL
-- Developing dashboards in Tableau and Looker Studio
+- Developing dashboards in Power BI, Tableau and Looker Studio
-- Data analysis and reporting using Google Sheets and Excel